As I look out my office window, I see this beautiful garden trellis, but it has not always been a beautiful view.

 This post contains affiliate links.
 This means that if you purchase from one of these links, I will make a small commission, but rest assured, you will not pay more for any products.

-The plants I choose are for full sun to part sun location since this trellis is on the north side of the house and gets some morning and afternoon sun.
+I choose the plants for full sun to part sun location since this trellis is on the north side of the house and gets some morning and afternoon sun.
 I will be posting that full how to so please subscribe to receive that straight to your inbox.
 Added Mr. Frog to help keep the soil moist.

 Adding Special Details: